The infinite Viterbi alignment and decay-convexity: Introduction

-We approach the solutions of (\ref{eq:optimization_problem}) indexed by $n\in\mathbb{N}_{0}$ and there tendency to the Viterbi process in an infinite dimensional Hilbert space, $l_{2}(\gamma)$, where $\gamma\in(0,1]$ is a parameter related to the rate of convergence to the Viterbi process.
-This approach is new and has two benefits.
-Firstly, it allows interpretable quantitative bounds to be obtained which measure the distance to the Viterbi process in a norm on $l_{2}(\gamma)$ which gives a stronger notion of convergence than the pointwise convergence in (\ref{eq:Viterbi}).
-Secondly, via a new ``decay-convexity'' property of $U^{n}$ which may be of independent interest, our approach provides a characterization of the Viterbi process as the fixed point of an infinite dimensional ordinary differential equation which arises in the limit $n\to\infty$.
+The assumptions in the present work are most directly comparable to those used in the dynamic programming approach of \cite{chigansky2011viterbi}---we shall discuss this in more detail in section \ref{subsec:Comparison-to-the}---but our setup and proof techniques are quite different: we develop a new framework in which the infinite Viterbi alignment is an element of an infinite dimensional Hilbert space, $l_{2}(\gamma)$, where $\gamma\in(0,1]$ is a parameter related to the rate of convergence to the infinite Viterbi alignment.
+This approach has several benefits.
+Firstly, it allows interpretable quantitative bounds to be obtained which measure the distance to the infinite Viterbi alignment in a norm on $l_{2}(\gamma)$ which gives a stronger notion of convergence than the pointwise convergence in (\ref{eq:Viterbi}).
+Secondly, via a new ``decay-convexity'' condition our approach provides a new characterization of the Viterbi process as the fixed point of an infinite dimensional ordinary differential equation which arises in the limit $n\to\infty$.
+Thirdly, our analysis conveniently allows us to handle misspecified hidden Markov models: the situation in which the probability measure $\mathbf{P}_Y$ in \eqref{eq:Viterbi} need not be the probability law of $Y_0,Y_1,\ldots$ under the HMM specified by $\mu$, $f$, $g$, nor necessarily of the law of the observation process under any HMM.
+Misspecification is a topic of interest in the study of asymptotic properties of maximum likelihood estimators \citep{douc2012asymptotic} and forgetting of initial conditions \citep{Douc2009}[Remark 2] for HMMs.
+It is important in the present context because in practice there is usually some modelling error, and one computes maximum a-posteriori estimator as in \eqref{eq:optimization_problem} with little if any knowledge of the probability law of the observation process.